vivaxgen/vvg-box/README.rst

 vivaxGEN Box
 ============

+Important note: this is legacy version of vvg-box that still uses micromamba.
+The latest version of vvg=box has been converted to use pixi.

 vivaxGEN Box (vvg-box) provides a lightweight environment ("box") which is a thin layer of environment variables on top of the Conda ecosystem, managed by micromamba/mamba.